microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/lib.md

 - Your runtime platform provides certain JavaScript API objects (maybe through polyfills), but doesn't yet support the full syntax of a given ECMAScript version
 - You have polyfills or native implementations for some, but not all, of a higher level ECMAScript version

-In TypeScript 4.5, lib files can be overriden by npm modules, find out more [in the blog](https://devblogs.microsoft.com/typescript/announcing-typescript-4-5-beta/#supporting-lib-from-node_modules).
+In TypeScript 4.5, lib files can be overridden by npm modules, find out more [in the blog](https://devblogs.microsoft.com/typescript/announcing-typescript-4-5-beta/#supporting-lib-from-node_modules).

 ### High Level libraries